Qasimid State: Consolidation (17th-18th centuries)

 During al-Mutawakkil Isma'il reign and that of his successor, al-Mahdi Ahmad (1676–1681), the Imamate implemented some of the harshest sumptuary laws (ghiyar) against the Jews of Yemen, which culminated in the Mawza Exile to a hot and arid region in the Tihamah.
 The Qasimid state was the strongest Zaydi state that ever existed.

 Upon the death of the Imam in 1681, his son Muhammad was prevented from assuming the Imamate due to counter-claims by relatives in Rada, Shaharah, Sa'dah and Mansura.
 Through mediation of the ulama (religious scholars), one of these, al-Mu'ayyad Muhammad II, took power.

 Al-Mu'ayyad Muhammad II was not a warlike leader, but rather an ascetic and deeply religious personality who was devoted to learning.
 The well-known scholar and writer al-Shawkani considered him one of the most righteous Imams.
 He died in 1686 in Hamman Ali in the Anis region, possibly from poisoning.
 The deceased Imam was buried in Jabal Dawran, alongside his father.
 Seven contenders claimed the succession after him in only three years; of these, al-Mahdi Muhammad finally gained power in 1689 after a violent struggle.

+A broader theological and political shift took place during this period.
+Increasing interactions with Hanafi and Shafi'i schools of Sunni Islam led to an ideological shift in the prevalent form of Zaydism.
+While the rulers ostensibly conformed to Hadawi law (thus the "imamate"), the doctrines had to be modified to allow hereditary, as opposed to traditional merit-based, selection of imams.
+This transition did not happen abruptly, but through a long-lasting process that had its roots in the fifteenth century.
+This process was termed "Traditionism" by scholar Bernard Haykel.)
+Traditionism saw the gradual merging of Zaydi doctrine with elements of Shafi'i thought.
+By the mid-eighteenth century, the rulers of the Qasimid State had become dynastic, a more formal state bureaucracy was established, and the traditional Zaydi notion of khurūj (revolt against unjust rule) was deemed unacceptable.
+Under the newly bureaucratic system, education and courts became more centralized; a variety of new offices such as chamberlains were created; and there was a move away from a tribal military to one that was mainly composed of slaves.